THE RADAR COALITION

 11. The latest Traffic Safety Facts published by the National Highway Traffic Safety Administration (NHTSA) on Speeding strongly suggest that Pennsylvania has the worst record in the United State of America for speeding-related fatalities and that Pennsylvania’s public policy which hinders and prevents municipal police from enforcing the maximum speed laws is the cause.
 Click here to read the NHTSA’s Traffic Safety Facts published in June 2015 based upon 2013 data.
 In 2013, Pennsylvania had the 3rd highest number of speeding-related fatalities and the 3rd highest percentage of speeding-related fatalities to total fatalities in the nation.
 There were four states which were on the top ten lists of both statistical measures of speeding-related fatalities for 2013.
 Pennsylvania was not only one of those states, it lead all four states in both statistical measures.
 Furthermore, the numbers of speeding-related fatalities on roadways where municipal police often enforce the maximum speed laws, but are prohibited from using radar, were on average 5 times higher than the number of speeding-related fatalities on roadways where the State Police primarily enforce the same maximum speed laws, but are allowed to use radar.
 It is a fact that in order for Pennsylvania to bring its percentage of speeding fatalities to total fatalities under the national average for one year, 277 fewer speeding-related fatalities would need to be prevented.
 Click here for more details.
 Pennsylvanians simply cannot live with a public policy that results in high numbers of traffic fatalities and unspecified physical injuries and property damage.

 The Radar Coalition has drafted a bill to amend Section 3368 (c),(2) of the Motor Vehicle Code to give municipal police the option of using radar to enforce the maximum speed limits established by the General Assembly.
-In the last legislative session, Senator Randy Vulakovich introduced the Radar Coalition’s bill in the Senate along with 16 bi-partisan co-sponsors and Representative Harry Readshaw introduced the same bill in the House of Representatives along with 15 bipartisan co-sponsors.
-Both bills will be re-introduced in the current legislative session.
+In this legislative session, Senator Randy Vulakovich introduced the Radar Coalition’s bill in the Senate along with 20 bi-partisan co-sponsors and Representative Harry Readshaw introduced the same bill in the House of Representatives along with 17 bipartisan co-sponsors.
+Those bills are Senate Bill 535 and House Bill 71 respectively.